Click below to see some of the areas that our medical negligence solicitors specialise in:

 We then use our 30 years' of legal expertise to combine this with all of the legal evidence available, so that our clients’ medical negligence claims win financial compensation over 99% of the time.

 How much can I claim for my medical negligence injuries?

 How much is my medical negligence claim worth?

-Very Severe Brain Damage- in such cases of brain damage there will be very little, if any, meaningful response to environment and surroundings, with little or no language function, and the injured person will probably suffer from double-incontinence with care required around the clock.
-For the injury aspect alone, not including lost earnings and what could be a large sum of future loss of earnings, awards would be between £264, 650 and £379,100.
+Brain Damage- very Severe Brain Damage- in such cases of brain damage there will be very little, if any, meaningful response to environment and surroundings, with little or no language function, and the injured person will probably suffer from double-incontinence with care required around the clock.
+For the injury aspect alone, not including lost earnings and what could be a large sum of future loss of earnings, awards would be between £264,650 and £379,100.
 This is subject to the 15th Edition of the Judicial Studies Board Guidelines, with a 10% uplift.

 Suffering any form of injury as a result of medical treatment can be both traumatic and life changing.
 MG Legal’s medical negligence solicitors are driven by our goal to help you and your family have the best possible future, and with enough compensation to be able to put the whole experience behind you.

 Our team have over 30 years experience settling all types of medical negligence claims.
-We know that medical practitioners often work in busy, cramped conditions, and under lots of pressure, but if you have been injured as a result of a medical practitioner’s negligence, then why should you suffer?
-After all, you have done nothing wrong, and our solicitors understand that.
+You have done nothing wrong, and our solicitors understand that.
 Read our reviews.
 If we can help you, then you will not find a personal injury team who will put more work into helping you pursue compensation for medical negligence.